BlackPuma9/Hillel-Typescript/README.md

 ## HW1.
 Get Avarage Value

-Write a function that takes an array of numbers and returns their average value.
+Write a function that takes an array of arrayData and returns their average value.